Game mechanics: Game mechanics vs. theme

 A game's mechanics are not its theme.
 Some games have a theme—some element of representation.
 For example, in Monopoly, the events of the game represent another activity, the buying and selling of properties.
-Two games that are mechanically similar can be thematically different, and visa versa.
+Two games that are mechanically similar can be thematically different, and vice versa.
 The tension between a game's mechanics and theme is ludonarrative dissonance.

 Abstract games do not have themes, because the action is not intended to represent anything.
 Go is an example of an abstract game.

 Game mechanics vs. gameplay

 Some game studies scholars distinguish between game mechanics and gameplay.
 In Playability and Player Experience Research, the authors define gameplay as "the interactive gaming process of the player with the game."
 In this definition, gameplay occurs when players interact with the game mechanics.
 Similarly, in Dissecting Play – Investigating the Cognitive and Emotional Motivations and Affects of Computer Gameplay, the authors define gameplay as "interacting with a game design in the performance of cognitive tasks".
 Video games researcher Carlo Fabricatore defines gameplay as: